 Swiss companies have a zero tax regime for capital gains and dividend income, however trading companies have always attracted a local canton (region) tax rate.

 - Federal tax on net profit is at an effective rate of 7.83%.

 - There are no capital taxes at the federal level.
 Capital tax varies between 0% and 0.2% depending on the Swiss canton that the company is registered in.
 In Geneva, the capital, the tax rate is 0.0012%.
 However, in circumstances where there are ‘substantial’ profits, no capital tax will be due.

 - In addition to federal taxes, cantons operate their own tax systems.
 Subsequent to tax reforms in May 2019, the effective cantonal and federal corporate income tax rates (CIT) are between 12% and 18%.
 In Geneva the CIT is 13.99% (federal plus cantonal tax).

 - Swiss Holding Companies benefit from a participation exemption and do not pay income tax on profits or capital gains arising from qualifying participations.
 This means that a pure Holding Company is exempt from Swiss tax.

 A withholding tax of 35% is levied on dividend distributions.
 This amount is reimbursed to shareholders domiciled in Switzerland who have declared an interest in the company.

-However, If the shareholders are EU companies, there should be no withholding tax payable, due to the EU Parent/Subsidiary Directive.
+If the shareholders are located in the EU, there should be no withholding tax payable, due to the EU Parent/Subsidiary Directive.

 Double Tax Treaties

 Switzerland has an extensive double tax treaty network, with access to tax treaties with over 110 countries.